Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 Gregory R. Francfort - Bank of America Merrill Lynch

 Hey, guys.
-Can you all put the pricing levels you're taking in their perspective and maybe give us some thoughts on how much competitors are taking pricing in the markets that you're in, if the mid-2% is outpricing the market, underpricing the market.
-I think there is a lot of exposure to California, where I think prices have gone up a lot.
-But just, any sense for the competitive dynamic there, that would be great.
+Can you all put the pricing levels you're taking into perspective and maybe give us some thoughts on how much competitors are taking pricing in the markets that you're in, and if the mid-2% is outpricing the market, underpricing the market.
+I know you guys have a lot of exposure to California, where I think prices are going up a lot.
+But just any sense for the competitive dynamic there would be great.

 David M. Gordon - Cheesecake Factory, Inc.

 We see that our competitors in California are probably taking pricing faster than we are to offset some of those labor pressures.
-We do continue to look towards taking a little more pricing in those areas like California or New York, where we see the labor pressures.
+We do continue to look towards taking a little more pricing in those areas like California or New York where we see the labor pressures.
 But certainly, in that sort of 2.5%-ish range that we've been running, we feel comfortable.
 And our data would suggest that we're probably under what the competitive set is on a national basis, and we like that positioning.

 Gregory R. Francfort - Bank of America Merrill Lynch